Updated July 2017

-The need for a generator with a caravan solar system is substantially a matter of where you will travel and when, what you plan to use the solar for, and particularly your type of fridge.
+The need for a generator with a caravan solar system is substantially a matter of where you will travel and when, and what you plan to use the solar for.
+And particularly your type of fridge.
 This article explains why and what is needed to run your system.

-If you have a 12/24 volt compressor fridge however there is likely to be a need for a generator with a caravan solar system if travelling where is less than about 4 Peak Sun Hours a day (see How sun input is measured and also How much solar energy is available)
+If you have a 12/24 volt compressor fridge you are likely to need a generator with a caravan solar system.
+This is particularly so is you are travelling south in the winter months.
+It is virtually certain if travelling north except during mid-winter.
+This is because there less solar input up there than most expect.
+It is also because it stays hot all night as well.
+(See How sun input is measured and also How much solar energy is available. )

 Charge via the 230 volt outlet and a good battery charger

-The best choice of generator for small to medium sized RVs are the inverter-generators made by Honda, Yamaha etc. They are very quiet and produce electricity that is often ‘cleaner’ than grid power.
-Beware of $99 eBay cheapies – their very ‘dirty’ output can damage electronic equipment.
+The best choice of generator for small to medium sized RVs are inverter-generators made by Honda, Yamaha etc. They are quiet and their output is often ‘cleaner’ than grid power.
+Beware of $99 eBay cheapies however.
+Their very ‘dirty’ output can damage electronic equipment.

 Large motor homes etc are likely to need a bigger generator.
 Many owners use the (Cummins-made) Onan range of ultra-quiet units.
 These too are best used as noted above (to charge the battery bank rather than to run the motor home electrics directly.
 This is quieter and they use less fuel.
 Pic:Onan Cummins.

-Full details of how to size, buy, install and use generators to back-up solar in cabins, camper trailers, caravans and motor homes is included in my book Solar That Really Works!
+Full details of how to size, buy, install and use generators to back-up solar in RVs is included in my book Solar That Really Works!

 For generators with home solar systems – see Need for a generator with a home solar system.